thethien8a/My-Cursor-Rules/global-rules/using-rules-solve-problems.md

-# RULE 1: MANDATORY PRE-CODING ANALYSIS WORKFLOW RULES:
+# RULE 1: MANDATORY ANALYSIS WORKFLOW RULES:

 - **Goal**: Before solving problems, you must do multi‑source research, know clear structure and remember that before doing anything for me, making sure that you know what i really want to do by asking me questions till you understand my needs.
 And finally, give me all possible results/solutions based on your search/research on Internet and yourself.
 - **No terminal**: Never run shell/CLI commands on your own.